RealMoneyBTC/21Hash/README.md

 ---

 ## 🧠 How It Learns
 21Hash is designed to continuously evolve through a layered learning approach:

 ### Phase 1 – Static Prompting (Now)
-- Uses a pre-engineered system prompt and GPT-4
+- Uses a pre-engineered system prompt and GPT-3.5-turbo or Hugging Face OSS model
 - Answers drawn from curated mining manuals, firmware docs, and optimization guides

 ### Phase 2 – Community-Driven Learning (Next)